-The EIT shall ensure that continuous openness of the KICs will be improved notably by applying coherent, clear and transparent accession criteria for new members that add value to the partnerships, by systematic monitoring, as well as by other provisions like the procedures for preparation of their business plans.
-They will also run their activities in a fully transparent way.
-KICs will remain open and dynamic partnerships that new partners across the Union, including an increasing share of SMEs, that add value to the partnership, can join on the basis of excellence and innovation relevance.
-In order to limit the concentration of funding and ensure that KICs activities benefit from a wide network of partners, the procedure for the preparation of the Business Plan (including the identification of priorities, the selection of activities and the allocation of funds) will be made more transparent and inclusive.
-Finally, KICs will increase the number of participating entities involved in KICs' activities.
-Finally, KICs should report on the involvement of new partners in their regular reporting as one of the elements of their performance-based funding.
+The EIT shall ensure that continuous openness of the KICs will be improved notably by ensuring that KICs apply coherent, clear and transparent accession criteria for new members that add value to the partnerships, as well as other provisions like transparent procedures for preparation of their business plans and by systemically monitoring KICs' activities.
+KICs shall also run their activities in a fully transparent way and shall remain open and dynamic partnerships that new partners across the Union, including an increasing share of SMEs, that add value to the partnership, can join on the basis of excellence and innovation relevance.
+In order to limit the concentration of funding and ensure that KICs activities benefit from a wide network of partners, the procedure for the preparation of the Business Plan (including the identification of priorities, the selection of activities and the allocation of funds) and related funding decisions shall be made more transparent and inclusive.
+The KICs' multiannual strategies shall address the expansion of the partnership, including the establishment of new co-location centres for which the Governing Board shall allocate an adequate budget.
+When deciding on the funding, the Governing Board shall take into account the progress towards the targets indicated in the multiannual strategies, inter alia, the number of co-location centres.
+KICs shall increase the openness of calls, in particular for projects that are open to third parties.
+All these measures will increase the number of participating entities involved in KICs' activities.
+Finally, KICs shall report on the involvement of new partners in their regular reporting as one of the elements of their performance-based funding.

-As KICs operate across the entire value chain of innovation, the EIT shall ensure an appropriate balance of education, entrepreneurship and innovation activities in KICs Business Plans and that KICs operations will be implemented through a lean and cost-efficient structure that would keep administrative and management costs to a minimum (maximum [x%] of the budget).
-EIT will ensure that KICs will deliver their expected impacts through a broad range of activities, identified in the KICs' Business Plans, which effectively support the fulfilment of their objectives including potential impact on innovation ecosystems at local, national and EU levels.
-Commitments from each KIC's partner throughout the contractual duration of the initiative will be ensured by regularly monitoring the actual partner's contributions against the original commitments.
-EIT will ensure that KICs have a risk management system in place for cases where some partners are not able to meet their original commitments.
+As KICs operate across the entire value chain of innovation, the EIT shall ensure an appropriate balance of education, entrepreneurship and innovation activities in KICs Business Plans and that KICs operations will be implemented through a lean and cost-efficient structure that keeps administrative and management costs to a minimum.
+EIT shall ensure that KICs deliver their expected impacts through a broad range of activities, identified in the KICs' Business Plans, which effectively support the fulfilment of their objectives including potential impact on innovation ecosystems at local, regional, national and EU levels.
+Commitments from each KIC's partner throughout the contractual duration of the initiative shall be ensured by regularly monitoring the actual partner's contributions against the original commitments.
+EIT shall ensure that KICs have a risk management system in place for cases where some partners are not able to meet their original commitments.